 Italian Subjunctive (Part 2): Speak Italian!

-To take that giant step from simple beginning sentences to more complex and fluid sentences in Italian using the subjunctive, in this segment, we will discuss the situations in which phrases that use the verbs volere, desiderare, piacere, and dispiacere take the subjunctive mood.
-We will also learn the conjugation of the subjunctive mood for the -are, -ere, and -ire verbs and the commonly used irregular verbs andare, dare, dire, fare, sapere, and venire.
+Let’s take that giant step from simple beginning sentences to more complex and fluid sentences in Italian by using the subjunctive mood.
+In this segment, we will discuss when volere, desiderare, piacere, and dispiacere take the subjunctive mood.
+We will also learn the conjugation of the present tense subjunctive mood for the -are, -ere, and -ire verbs and the commonly used irregular verbs andare, dare, dire, fare, sapere, and venire.
 Example sentences will follow!

-Enjoy the second blog post in this series, “Italian Subjunctive (Part 2): Speak Italian!”
+Enjoy the second blog in this series, “Italian Subjunctive (Part 2): Speak Italian!”

 Some of this material is adapted from our textbook, Conversational Italian for Travelers © 2012 by Stella Lucente, LLC, found on www.learntravelitalian.com.
 Special thanks to Italian instructors Simona Giuggioli and Maria Vanessa Colapinto.